Do you want to start a blog that generates over N700,000 per month in Nigeria?

 Customizing Your Blog for Search Engine Optimization (SEO)

 You need to make your blog URL search engine friendly in other to rank high for your blog post.

 Unfriendly and ugly URL to search engine looks like this… https://yourblog.com/2018/02/author/post-topic.

 While clean and friendly URL looks like this… https://yourblog.com/post-topic.

 In order to change your URL to search engine friendly.
 Go to “settings” >> “permalink” and click post name.

-Choosing a theme for your Blog
+Choosing a Theme For Your Blog

+I remember changing my theme countless times.
 Using WordPress gives you access to hundreds of free themes, so choosing one at times can be confusing.